ibmresilient/resilient-python-api/python/examples/circuits/file-lookup/README.md

 appropriate for your environment (server URL and authentication credentials).
 Verify that the logging directory has been created.

+The custom fields you wish to read from and write to can be updated here in the 'source_field' and 'dest_field' sections.

 ## Certificates

 If your Resilient server uses a self-signed TLS certificate, or some